Streudal/performance-fun/README.md

 ## Rules
-1. Only TypeScript is allowed! (none of that Python and SQL nonsense)
+1. Only TypeScript is allowed! (none of that Python and SQL nonsense... for now)
 2. Don't delete anyone elses code (edit your files only)!
 3. Use any third-party package your ❤️ desires.
 4. AI is allowed.